Department of Revenue Services

 DRS administers state tax laws and collects state tax revenues.
 The agency is responsible for ensuring voluntary compliance with the tax laws.
 It accomplishes this by educating the public about their tax responsibilities and by assisting taxpayers in filing appropriate tax returns and paying taxes.
 DRS also has the authority to initiate action to collect unpaid taxes and apply enforcement measures, when necessary.
 DRS is responsible for exercising its authority fairly and impartially for both the state and the taxpayer.

-Working with Accenture, DRS implemented the second of five phases of the new Integrated Tax Administration System (ITAS).
-Through ITAS, the Agency has:
+Working with Accenture, DRS implemented the third of five phases of the new Integrated Tax Administration System (ITAS).
+The Data Warehouse component gives the Agency improved compliance and research programs, as well as improved functionality for Audit and Appellate.
+The new Auditor’s Workbench allows staff to directly access taxpayer information while working in the field.
+Through ITAS, the Agency also has:

 · Replaced outdated programs previously serving DRS operations;

 · Converted all business to the new system;